googleapis/google-cloud-cpp/google/cloud/bigtable/examples/README.md

 ## Credentials

-The following samples demonstrate use of [Authentication](https://cloud.google.com/bigtable/docs/authentication) and [Access Control]((https://cloud.google.com/bigtable/docs/access-control)) for Bigtable.
-More details on the samples can be found [here](https://googleapis.dev/cpp/google-cloud-bigtable/latest/bigtable-samples-grpc-credentials.html).
+The following samples demonstrate use of [Authentication][cbt-doc-authentication] and [Access Control][cbt-doc-access-control] for Bigtable.
+More details on the samples can be found [here][doxygen-grpc].

 | Target                              | Description                            |
 | ----------------------------------- | -------------------------------------- |